sharikak54/sharikak54.github.io/.collections/_cases/plane_moth_same.md

 ---

-Notes: bad plane/moth (or matching plane/moth); match shell on top with a tent on bottom to form gem/hammer

 Description TODO

-A plane and a moth that are the same color.
+A Plane and a Moth that are the same color.
 Be careful not to mistake this for [Plane / Moth](plane_moth).